Pratap Gaurav Kendra: Attractions

 The project provides information on the past of Mewar and India, showing how it was plundered by invaders and how its boundaries were reduced.
-One of the attractions is a presentation of the history of Mewar with moving figures, sound, and light.
+One of the attractions is a presentation of the history of Mewar with moving figures, embellished by sound and light.

-There is also information on the history of characters such as Bappa Rawal, Hadi Rani, Panna Dai, and Rana Sangha.
+There is also information on the history of historical figures such as Bappa Rawal, Hadi Rani, Panna Dai, and Rana Sangha.
 Three series of three movies have been produced to show the history of the area and some of the historical figures.
 In addition, there are galleries with statues and pictures.
-The Bhakti Dham has nine temples.
+The Bhakti Dham, is a temple complex located within the premises that includes nine smaller shrines representing deities from nine prominent temples of the Mewar region.